MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer.md

 # Kusto.Explorer installation and user interface

-Kusto.Explorer is a rich desktop application that enables you to explore your data using the Kusto Query Language in an easy-to-use user interface.
+Kusto.Explorer is a rich Windows desktop application that enables you to explore your data using the Kusto Query Language in an easy-to-use user interface.
 This overview explains how to get started with setting up your Kusto.Explorer and explains the user interface you will use.

-> [!NOTE]
-> Kusto.Explorer is only supported in Windows.

 With Kusto.Explorer, you can: